tudelft-iv/view-of-delft-prediction-devkit/README.md

 See the [benchmark instructions](https://github.com/tudelft-iv/view-of-delft-prediction-devkit/blob/main/docs/benchmark_instructions.md) for the submission format and rules.

+## Acknowledgements

+This work was supported by the Dutch Science Foundation NWO-TTW, within the Efficient Deep Learning project (P16-25).

+We thank Zimin Xia, Mubariz Zaffar, and Holger Caesar for their extensive help in preparing the prediction dataset.

 ## Citation
 Please use the following citation when referencing the View-of-Delft (VoD-P) dataset:
 ```